Nana-Ansah-Adomako/MLcode_/README.md

 ### Decision Tree Classifier
 - **Validation Accuracy**: 1.0
 - **Training Accuracy**: 1.0
-- **Test Accuracy**: Due to overfitting on training and test set it was needed.
+- **Test Accuracy**: Due to overfitting on training and validation set, testing on test set was not needed.

 ### Stratified K-Fold Cross Validation (Random Forest & Decision Tree)
 - To address overfitting, Stratified K-Fold Cross Validation was used.